grpc/proposal/A71-xds-fallback.md

 if another channel is created for "xds:bar", it will use a different XdsClient instance.

-Attempt to fetch a resource for a cached target will result in a failure.
+This way if some resource for "xds:bar" is missing, only that XdsClient will switch to a fallback server and refetch the resources or resubscribe to resource change notifications. "xds:foo" will still be using cached resources obtained from the primary server.

 The following changes will be made to the codebase:

+1. Refactor XdsClient to support multiple instances.
+This will introduce a map of "sub-XdsClient" instances keyed by the data plane target.
 1. Add support for multiple xDS servers in the `bootstrap.json`.
-2. Update implemention to support configuration with multiple xDS servers.
-3. Refactor XdsClient to support multiple instances.
-4. Update code relying on XdsClient to work with multiple instances
-    * xDS resource fetching and tracking.
-    * xDS stats *[???] (do we want to collect them cross-XdsClients?)*
+Current implementation only returns the first entry and ignores the rest.
+1. Implement additional changes to XdsClient:
+    - For each authority, we need to store an ordered list of channels instead of just one channel.
+    - Whenever we lose contact with a given server and there is at least one resource requested but not cached, if the current server is not the last server in the list, then we create a channel/stream for the next server in the list.
+    - Whenever we get back in contact with a given server, if we have a channel/stream for the next server in the list, close it.

 #### bootstrap.json